 Jiupeng Desert Introduction

-The Coastal Highway reaches Jiupeng, which is mainly composed of sand dunes.
-To head towards Gangzi, one needs to transfer to Route 200.
-From the hills at Pinghai, one can see a vast expanse of over 200 hectares of sand dunes, locally referred to as "Taiwan's largest desert - Jiupeng Great Desert."
-The Jiupeng River carries a large amount of river sand, which, at the estuary, is deposited on both sides after being transported back and forth by waves and ocean currents.
-During low tide, the sand is blown ashore by strong winds and accumulates on elevated areas, forming a dune landscape resembling a desert.
-On fine days, many visitors enjoy lying on the dunes, gazing at the moon as it rises above the sea.
-In the evening, strolling on the dunes offers a unique charm.
+The Coastal Highway leads to Jiupeng, which is primarily characterized by its sandy dunes.
+To reach Gangzi, one must transfer to Provincial Highway 200.
+On the hills by the coast, a vast area of over 200 hectares of sand dunes can be seen, locally referred to as "Taiwan's largest desert - Jiupeng Desert."
+The Jiupeng River carries a large amount of river sand, which, near the mouth of the river, is piled up on both sides after being transported back and forth by waves and currents.
+During low tide, strong winds blow the sand onto higher ground, creating dune formations reminiscent of a desert landscape.
+On clear days, many visitors enjoy lying on the dunes gazing at the beautiful view of the moon rising from the sea, and walking on the dunes in the evening offers a unique charm.